-An owner’s failure to maintain the stormwater management system so that it performs as it was originally designed shall constitute and be addressed as a violation of, or failure to comply with, owner’s property maintenance obligations pursuant to
+An owner’s failure to maintain the stormwater management system so that it performs as it was originally designed shall constitute and be addressed as a violation of, or failure to comply with, owner’s property maintenance obligations pursuant to Land Development Regulations of the City of Senoia, Georgia;

-To address such a failure to maintain the stormwater management system, the City of Senoia shall have all the powers and remedies that are available to it for other violations of an owner’s property maintenance obligations, including without limitation prosecution, penalties, abatement, and emergency measures.
+To address such a failure to maintain the stormwater management system, the City of Senoia shall have all the powers and remedies that are available to it for other violations of an owner’s property maintenance obligations, including without limitation prosecution, penalties, abatement, and emergency measures; and

 If a responsible person fails or refuses to meet the requirements of the inspection and maintenance agreement, the city manager, after ten days' written notice ( except, that in the event the violation constitutes an immediate danger to public health or public safety, 24 hours' notice shall be sufficient), may correct a violation of the design standards or maintenance requirements by performing the necessary work to place the facility or practice in proper working condition.
-The city manager shall specially assess the owner(s) of the facility for the cost of repair work which shall be a lien on the property, and may cause the amount thereof to be placed on the next ad valorem tax bill for such property and collected in the ordinary manner for collection of taxes.
+The city manager shall specially assess the owner(s) of the facility for the cost of repair work which shall be a lien on the property, and may cause the amount thereof to be placed on the next ad valorem tax bill for such property and collected in the ordinary manner for collection of taxes.”

+Section 2.
+All ordinances and Code sections, or parts thereof, in conflict with the foregoing are expressly repealed.

+Section 3.
+Should any provision of this ordinance be rendered invalid by any court of law, the remaining provisions shall continue in force and effect until amended or repealed by action of the municipal governing authority.

+Section 4.
+Except as modified herein, The Code of Senoia, Georgia, is hereby reaffirmed and restated.
+The codifier is hereby granted editorial license to include this amendment in future supplements of said Code by appropriate section, division, article or chapter.
+The city attorney is directed and authorized to direct the codifier to make necessary minor, non-substantive corrections to the provisions of this Code, including but not limited to, the misspelling of words, typographical errors, duplicate pages, incorrect references to state or federal laws, statutes, this Code, or other codes or similar legal or technical sources, and other similar amendments, without necessity of passage of a corrective ordinance or other action of the Mayor and Council.
+The city clerk shall, upon the written advice or recommendation of the city attorney and without the necessity of further council action, alter, amend or supplement any non-codified ordinance, resolution or other record filed in his or her office as necessary to effect similar non-substantive changes or revisions and ensure that such public records are correct, complete and accurate.

+Section 5.
+This ordinance shall become effective immediately upon adoption on second and final reading.

+First Reading: November 16, 2020

+Second Reading: December 7, 2020